Industry News

 With Gilbert considering local e-bike safety measures, The Valley Law Group (TVLG) explains Arizona’s three-class system, where kids can ride legally, and practical steps parents can take now.

-As Gilbert officials examine local options to reduce injuries and continue education through Know Your Ride, The Valley Law Group (TVLG) is releasing a plain-English guide to help families understand current Arizona law, how Gilbert’s efforts fit in, and what could change if new rules are adopted (KJZZ, 2025; 12News, 2025a; Gilbert Police Department, 2025a, 2025b).
-“Most parents want two clear answers: where their kids can legally ride and what the real risks are if they do not follow the rules,” said a TVLG spokesperson.
-“Arizona’s three-class e-bike framework is straightforward once you see how classes and path rules work.
-Gilbert’s education push is a good moment for families to reset expectations at home” (Gilbert Police Department, 2025a).
+“Most parents want two clear answers: where their kids can legally ride and what the real risks are if they don’t follow the rules,” said a TVLG spokesperson.
+“Arizona’s three-class e-bike framework is straightforward once you understand class limits and path rules.
+Gilbert’s education push is a perfect time for families to reset expectations at home.”

 Why This Matters Now